pyvivid/K8S-References/03_02_Storage_in_Kubernetes.md

 ## Persistent Volumes in Kubernetes:

-A persistent volume is a cluster-wide pool of storage volumes configured by an administrator to be used by administrators deploying application within the cluster.
+To manage storage more centrally from within the cluster, a cluster-wide centralized pool of storage volumes ae configured by an administrator.
-The users can now select storage from the storage pool using persistent volume claims.
+The users can now carve storage from the storage pool to be used within the pods, using persistent volume claims.
-PVs are resources in the cluster.
+The PVs are resources in the cluster.
 PVCs are requests for those resources and also act as claim checks to the resource.

-PVs can be provisioned:
-  + **Statically:**
-    + A cluster administrator creates a number of PVs.
-    + They carry the details of the real storage, which is available for use by cluster users.
-    + They exist in the Kubernetes API and are available for consumption.
-  + **Dynamically:**
-    + When none of the static PVs the administrator created match a user's PersistentVolumeClaim, the cluster may try to dynamically provision a volume specially for the PVC.
-    + This provisioning is based on StorageClasses: the PVC must request a storage class and the administrator must have created and configured that class for dynamic provisioning to occur.
-    + Claims that request the class "" effectively disable dynamic provisioning for themselves.

 Below is a sample PV definition file: